jamestmartin/wasteland/README.md

 as a brief reminder of the rules or to quickly answer a question they were asking.

 Please see the in-game `/help` menu or `plugin.yml` for more information on how to use these commands.

-## Current Features
-* Tracks how many zombies or husks a player kills.
-* Supports a ranking system for players based on the U.S. Marines' ranks.

-## Planned Features
-* Make zombies horde more intelligently.
-* Special world effects.
-* A lot of stuff, generally, but it's been a few months so I don't remember it all.
-I'll add it here when work begins again.